Application! Oh, this is so exciting—it makes everything feel a lot more real, doesn’t it?

 |Summer Semester||March 15|

 What kind of students is UAB looking for?
 It’s good that you asked.
 (See how smart you are?)
 We’re looking for people who get involved and stay involved.
 We like people who look for a little extra challenge to keep things interesting.
 We like people who aren’t like everybody else, because homogeneity can get really boring and variety is the spice of campus.
 We like smart, creative people who make us look good.
-We also like people who have solid GPAs and test scores.
+We also like people who have a strong high school academic curriculum and an impressive GPA and test scores.